Am I drinking enough water?

 Coffee in particular has tons of caffeine.
 Caffeine seems to offer benefits in small doses (i.e. one or two cups per day), but large amounts of caffeine can mess with everything from your sleeping to your stomach.
 Tea contains less caffeine than coffee, but it still contains some.
 Caffeine is a diuretic, meaning it causes a person to urinate (pee) more.
 It's not clear whether this causes dehydration or not, but to be safe, keep your intake moderate.

 It’s a dehydrator.
-Think about how thirsty you feel when you’ve been on the sauce.
+Think about how thirsty you feel if you’ve been out on a night of drinking.
 If you drink a lot of alcohol regularly, you’re almost guaranteed to be dehydrated.
-So go easy.
+So consider drinking less alcohol, and be sure to drink plenty of water in between, and after, alcoholic drinks.